 Anson Fung Paradigm

 I teach Mandarin 1 at Strake Jesuit.
 Good debaters are like big politicians debating on a big stage.
 Persuasion is necessary.
-Do not speak fast if you want to win.
-If you make a non-topical argument, I will not evaluate it.
-I'd like a clear story explaining your position and the reasons you should win.
+Speak clearly if you want to win.
+Please make sure your arguments are topical.
+I'd like a clear story explaining your position and the reasons you should win.谢谢!